When it comes to removing a stubborn oil drain plug, it can feel hopeless. How will you ever change the oil if you can’t get it off?

 Different Types Of Oil Drain Plugs

-Various vehicles have different kinds as well.
+Various vehicles have diverse kinds as well.

 Finally, in most cars, the oil drain plug comes out entirely.
-However, some vehicles’ plugs only loosen to a certain extent.
+However, some vehicles’ plugs only loosen to a particular extent.
 The oil is then allowed to drain without the need to remove it fully.

 If you are unable to loosen the plug, ensure that it is not one of these!
 Examine your owner’s manual or watch a YouTube video for assistance.